 If you can’t get Norton VPN to work, consider upgrading to a better VPN.
-Norton VPN is cheap, but its features are weak and it’s not good enough for popular activities such as streaming, torrenting, and evading censorship.
+Norton VPN is cheap, but its features are weak and it’s not good enough for popular activities such as streaming and torrenting.

-Most free VPNs are untrustworthy, but Windscribe has a safe minimal logging policy and robust encryption.
-It unblocks 32 Netflix libraries, works in China, and allows torrenting on most servers.
+Most free VPNs are untrustworthy, but Windscribe’s free app has a good logging policy and robust encryption.
+It unblocks 32 Netflix libraries and allows torrenting on most servers.
 There is also a paid version you can upgrade to, which will remove the 10GB per month data limit.

 For the most reliable long-term VPN, we recommend subscribing to ExpressVPN.
 It’s a little more expensive than most services, but our review of ExpressVPN found it to be the best VPN on the market right now.

 It has fast speeds worldwide and unblocks Netflix, BBC iPlayer, and Amazon Prime Video.
-It allows unrestricted torrenting across 3,000 servers in 94 countries, and the MediaStreamer Smart DNS feature means it can even help you stream US Netflix on games consoles where VPN software cannot be installed.
+It allows unrestricted torrenting across 3,000 servers in 106 countries.